- Education and Science»

 What Makes a Shark a Shark and Not Just Another Fish?

-A friend and I were discussing sharks the other day and started wondering what exactly makes a shark different from other fish.
-We considered maybe it is their place on the food chain.
-Sharks are usually considered apex predators while fish are not.
+Have you ever wondered what exactly makes a shark different from other fish?
+Is it their place on the food chain?
+Sharks are considered apex predators while fish are not.
 Apex predators are generally animals near the top of the food chain with few if any predators.
 But it turns out some sharks eat other sharks and some fish eat other fish and the choice of cuisine does not determine shark from fish.

 The most prominent difference between sharks and other fish is their skeleton.
 While most fish have bony skeletons, sharks have cartilaginous skeletons made up of cartilage or gristle and no bones.
 Sharks are not the only fish with this sort of skeletons.
 Rays and skates also have this sort of skeleton.